 Eight Lives Down _EPK

-NEW Album "Humans"
+Our debut Album "Humans"

 “Humans” explores aspects of the human condition and mental tendencies.
 Perspectives are often shifted within songs, jumping from rage to fear to sociopolitical statements and the confusion they cause.
 This is reflected in the music, which plays with time signatures, song structure and a variety of musical influences.
 ‘Humans’ was mixed & mastered by Dan Baune at Noise Foundry Productions while drums were recorded at A-Tonal Recording Studio.
 Artwork by Dylan Sutton.